All Episodes

 It's called defining deviancy down.

-Nobody does anything about it, keeps happening, but we've defined deviancy down.
+Keeps happening, but we've defined deviancy down.

 In this case, once we become comfortable with, and by the way, I don't think it'd be too tough for somebody who wants to die to go get two doctors to sign off on it.

-This is not an exact science.
+See, there's okay, this is not an exact science.

 You're putting a lot of power, even though it may not sound like it, in the hands of the doctors.

-So you as a patient go in, yeah, Doc, oh man, I'm in bad shape.
+So, you as a patient go in, yeah, Doc, oh man, I'm in bad shape.

 I want that, I want that medicine, man.